-It is essential to not only examines copper serum, but also examines levels of zinc plasma, whole blood histamine, pyrroles, and Ceruloplasmin.
+It is essential to not only examine copper serum, but also examine levels of zinc plasma, whole blood histamine, pyrroles, and ceruloplasmin.
 Accurate results from these key laboratory tests are the first step into balancing brain chemistry with nutrient therapy.
 When administered properly, the advanced nutrient therapy treatment model is natural, effective, and relatively free of side effects.

 Elevated copper serum levels are also known to cause zinc levels to deplete.
-Maintaining a healthy copper to zinc ration is extremely important for healthy brain function.
-So, it is essential to not only examine copper serum, but also examine levels of Zinc Plasma.
+Maintaining a healthy copper to zinc ratio is extremely important for healthy brain function.
+So, it is essential to not only examine copper serum, but also examine levels of zinc plasma.